How to Write a Creative Brief

 In some ways budget and timetable go hand-in-hand.
-Establishing a budget for your design project helps creatives delegate time spent on billable tasks.
+Establishing a budget for your creative project helps creators delegate time spent on billable tasks.
 Money can sometimes be a touchy subject, but be sure to talk about your budget expectations, right from the start.
 In most cases, creators will provide you with a design quote.

 - What is the overall budget for this project?

 Voila!
-And there you have it, all the ingredients to prepare your own creative brief.
+And there you have it, all the ingredients to write a creative brief.

 Writing is hard, especially when there's a lot depending on it.
 Learn from those who’ve done it before, check out Collato’s templates here!